Fort de Flémalle: Description

 The Fort de Flémalle is located about 7 km southwest of the center of Liège.
 Flémalle overlooks the Meuse valley upstream from Liège.

 The fort was built as an irregular trapezoid, almost triangular.
 A 6 m deep by 8 m ditch encircles the fort.
 The principal armament was concentrated in the central massif.
 The ditches were defended in enfilade by 57 mm guns in casemates resembling counterscarp batteries, firing at shot traps at the other end of the ditch.
 The fort is one of the larger Liège forts.

 With the exception of the Fort de Loncin, the Belgian forts made little provision for the daily needs of their wartime garrisons, locating latrines, showers, kitchens and the morgue in the fort's counterscarp, a location that would be untenable in combat.
 This would have profound effects on the forts' ability to endure a long assault.
 The service areas were placed directly opposite the barracks, which opened into the ditch in the rear of the fort (i.e., in the face towards Liège), with lesser protection than the two "salient" sides.
 The Brialmont forts placed a weaker side to the rear to allow for recapture by Belgian forces from the rear, and located the barracks and support facilities on this side, using the rear ditch for light and ventilation of living spaces.
-In combat heavy shellfire made the rear ditch untenable, and German forces were able to get between the forts and attack them from the rear.
+In combat, heavy shellfire made the rear ditch untenable, and German forces were able to get between the forts and attack them from the rear.

 The Brialmont forts were designed to be protected from shellfire equaling their heaviest guns: 21 cm.
 The top of the central massif used 4 m of unreinforced concrete, while the caserne walls, judged to be less exposed, used 1.5 m.
 Under fire, the forts were damaged by 21 cm fire and could not withstand heavier artillery.

 Armament

-Flémalle's armament included two turrets with a single 21 cm Krupp gun, a 15cm turret with twin guns and two 12 cm turret with two Krupp guns, all for distant targets.
+Flémalle's armament included two turrets with a single 21 cm Krupp gun, a 15 cm turret with twin guns, and two 12 cm turrets with two Krupp guns each, all for distant targets.
 Four 57 mm gun turrets were provided for local defense.
 The fort also mounted an observation turret with a searchlight.
 Eleven rapid-fire 57 mm guns were provided in casemates for the defense of the ditches and the postern.

 The fort's heavy guns were German, typically Krupp, while the turret mechanisms were from a variety of sources.
 The fort was provided with signal lights to permit communication with the neighboring Fort de Loncin and Fort de Liers.
 The guns were fired using black powder rather than smokeless powder, producing choking gas in the confined firing spaces that spread throughout the fort.